 - Thomas Edison

 Direct Primary Care is really about patient and physician empowerment.
 It is high quality care at reasonable cost.
 It is better care via more time with patients and their families than the current traditional medical system allows.
 It allows patients to make educated informed choices.
-Patients can take part in managing their costs.
-This increases social responsibility.
-Physicians can provide better care to patients through 24/7 access with technology available (cell phone, computer, email).
-In the current system, only face to face and occasionally phone visits are reimbursable.
-This creates a lot of unnecessary visits for issues that can be managed electronically.
+Patients are invested partners in managing their costs.
+Physicians can provide high quality, timely care to patients through 24/7 access with technology available (cell phone, computer, email).
 In the traditional system, patients are required to come to the office for every issue in order for the physician to be compensated for the care they provide.
+This creates a lot of unnecessary visits for issues that can be managed electronically and is the reason your doctor needs to see you for everything.
 This is a disadvantage to many patients- people with transportation issues, mobility issues or schedule issues.
-Some issues can be handled without a face to face office visit.
+DPC offers flexibility, affordability, cost transparency and quality time with your medical provider.
+Join us today and start new!

 Jill Green, MD

 Dr. Green grew up in Libertyville and attended to University of Illinois in Champaign Urbana.
 After completing her degrees in Finance and Economics, she worked in investment banking, in the mergers and acquisitions group.
 She decided to leave the finance field to pursue a career in medicine and earned her Doctor of Medicine at Loyola University Stritch School of Medicine.
 She completed her residency training at Advocate Lutheran General Hospital in Park Ridge, IL, specializing in Family Practice.
 Dr. Green has practiced in both Wisconsin and Illinois.
-Her scope of practice includes adult prevenatitive wellness and chronic disease management, pediatric care, prenatal care, pregnancy care, inpatient hospital care and urgent care.
-She keeps her skills current by practicing at 2 different Emergency Deparments in Illinois and a hospital in Wisconsin.
-Her main areas of interest are intergrative or complementary and alternative medicine and preventative medicine.
-Dr. Green lives in the northern suburbs with her husband and their three children.
+Her scope of practice includes adult and pediatric wellness, prenatal and pregnancy care, LGBTQ health and mental health.
+She is a member of WPATH and is pursuing advanced certification with them.
+Dr. Green keeps her skills current by practicing at 2 different Emergency Departments in Illinois and a hospital in Wisconsin.
+Her main areas of interest are integrative or complementary and alternative medicine and preventative medicine.
+Dr. Green firmly believes in pursuing health solutions that seek to decrease pill burden, prevent disease and improve health through lifestyle over medication whenever possible.
+Dr. Green lives in the northern suburbs with her husband and children.
 She is thrilled to be practicing in the community and helping to make the community healthier.

 Family Medicine Nurse Practioner